Corporate Governance

 From December 2023, the five SET committees were restructured into four CET sub-committees covering the major business operational areas.
 These sub-committees meet on a regular basis and are attended by certain CET members and other relevant senior managers from the business.
 The CET sub-committees are:

-• Quality Management Review Committee (QMRC) – this committee provides global oversight in relation to quality and compliance across all OXB sites and is supported by more frequent location/site specific quality forums where each of the sites review quality related KPIs, compliance, etc. to evaluate the overall health of the Quality Management System at the site level.
+• Quality Management Review Committee (QMRC) – this committee provides global oversight in relation to quality and compliance across all Oxford Biomedica sites and is supported by more frequent location/site specific quality forums where each of the sites review quality related KPIs, compliance, etc. to evaluate the overall health of the Quality Management System at the site level.

 Within their area of responsibility these committees set objectives and targets, monitor performance against KPI’s, ensure compliance with GxP and other relevant requirements, monitor expenditure against budget and risk management.
 Important matters from all of these committees are referred to the CET.